Hacker0x01/docs.hackerone.com/docs/organizations/invitations.md

 In order for hackers to hack on private programs, they must receive invitations.
 Hackers are able to receive invitations if they meet the following criteria:
 * Established reputation
 * Non-negative signal
-* Clear record with zero code of conduct violations
+* Clear record with zero Code of Conduct violations

 HackerOne manages your invitations by:
 * Daily checking to see if your program has met your report volume target in the last 30 days